HDMI cables are not uniform across the board. Many types of HDMI cables are out there and are classified differently.

 The second way HDMI cables are categorized is through their performance category.

-Basically, there are different versions of the HDMI cable that are suitable for different HDMI port versions.
+Different versions of the HDMI cable are suitable for different HDMI port versions.

-In order to understand this concept, you need to understand that HDMI is an ever evolving interface.
-Newer HDMI versions offer a higher bandwidth.
-Meaning, they can cater to monitors and TVs with the latest high specs of resolution and refresh rate i.e 8K resolution and 120Hz screens.
+To understand this concept, you must realize that HDMI is an ever-evolving interface.
+Newer HDMI versions offer higher bandwidth.
+They can cater to monitors and TVs with the latest high specs of resolution and refresh rate, i.e., 8K resolution and 120Hz screens.

 Also Read: How to Check the Version of the HDMI PORT?